SohamD34/Machine-Learning-Implementations/README.md

 # Machine-Learning
-Contains scratch implementations of some popular Machine Learning algorithms in Python
+Contains scratch implementations of some popular Machine Learning and Deep Learning algorithms in Python

 ## Algorithms included
 1. Gaussian Naive Bayes